Health Programs & Services

 Health Insurance Navigator

-All students must maintain some form of health insurance coverage while enrolled at Mills College, and the wellness manager can support students in determining which healthcare coverage best fits their medical and financial needs.
-Mills College offers student health insurance for any students, including those who do not qualify for state or federal programs.
-To learn more, email email@example.com for an updated brochure.
+We encourage all students to maintain some form of health insurance coverage while enrolled at Mills College, and the wellness manager can support students in determining which healthcare coverage best fits their medical and financial needs.
+To learn more, visit our Student Health Plan web page.

 Health and Wellness Special Programs